Early Childhood Special Education

-Early childhood special education services for children, three to five years of age and their families are provided by area education agencies and local school districts.
+Early childhood special education services for children, three to five years of age and their families are provided by Area Education Agencies (AEAs) and local school districts.

-Professionals with training and expertise in special education services implement the federal Individuals with Disabilities Education Act, Part B. support the educational needs of young children and families, birth to five years of age.
+Professionals, with training and expertise in special education services, implement the federal Individuals with Disabilities Education Act, Part B to support the educational needs of young children and families, three to five years of age.
 Early childhood special education professionals provide training and serve as a resource to early childhood providers in community settings such as preschool, child care and Head Start programs to meet the developmental learning needs of young children.
 Also, families and early childhood providers may request information about appropriate expectations for children's development.